 About this more social, emotional, and philosophically-oriented, stream-of- consciousness, alter-id, techno!-diary, companion to AIgitated.

-When I was collecting and dissecting the causes that resulted in creating AIgitated, I realized that in order for that site to fulfill its intended mission, it needed to be taken very seriously by the creative communities being abused before those causing those specific technical, legal, and economic concerns would take us seriously as a force to contend with.
+When I was collecting and dissecting the causes that resulted in creating AIgitated.com, I realized that for that site to fulfill its mission, the public and creative communities being abused by specific technical, legal, and economic concerns would take us seriously as a force to contend with.

-Before I became acutely aware and focused on the nexus of the issues above, I had a few weeks of more generalized and unspecific anxieties about AI, related technical fields, and social implications.
-Much was being written about the glitzy new AI-generative tool-toys being offered for free (for now, but that is changing fast), almost all glowingly positive.
-There was almost nothing, at least in the first week or so, about foibles in the tools, the disruptions already occurring in the workplace and society, threats and outright dangers in this rapidly developing and expanding techno-quagmire.
+Before I became acutely aware and focused on the nexus of the issues above, I had a few weeks of more generalized and unspecific anxieties about the technical and social ramifications of the exploding emergence of new AI technologies and their social implications.
+Much was being written about the glitzy new AI-generative tool toys being offered for free (changing fast), almost all glowingly positive.
+There was almost nothing, at least in the first week or so, about foibles in the tools, the disruptions already occurring in the workplace and society, threats, and realized dangers in this rapidly developing and expanding techno-quagmire (that also changing rapidly since this was initially posted).

-The embrace of these new technologies is occurring before there is any serious effort to do a thorough survey of what AI technologies (I simply call the aggregate IT) have been at work in our lives since the 1950s before rushing into blind acceptance and acquiesce to future “advancements.”
+The embrace of these new technologies occurs before there is any serious effort to thoroughly survey what AI technologies (I call the aggregate “IT”) have been at work in our lives since the 1950s before rushing into blind acceptance and acquiescing to future “advancements.”

-I think all these shiny new AI-generative artsy digital toys—like a digital Etch-A-Sketch® using prompts instead of knobs—are a deliberate marketing and socialization blitz using what appear to be benign diversions to incrementally further familiarize, inculcate, and stealthily continue to condition the general public, generally oblivious to its present ubiquity; to embed the technology so quickly and deeply—to overwhelm—so that by the time the legislatures and lawsuits finally catch on and catch up to what is going on, there will be nothing that can be done to rein IT in because society’s addiction will be complete and too deep to be reversed, so the best that can be achieved is some kind of containment.
+I think all these shiny new AI-generative artsy digital toys—like a digital Etch-A-Sketch® using prompts instead of knobs—are a deliberate marketing and socialization blitz using what appear to be benign diversions to incrementally further familiarize, inculcate, and stealthily continue to condition the general public, generally oblivious to its present ubiquity; to overwhelmingly embed the technology so quickly and deeply so that by the time the legislatures and lawsuits finally catch on and catch up to what is going on, there will be nothing that can be done to rein IT in because society’s addiction will be complete and too deep to be reversed, so the best that can be achieved is some fantasy of containment.
 Sound familiar?
-(Or are there too many historic cross metaphors?)
+(Or are there too many historic cross-metaphors?)

 I notice the age of those who are the vanguard promoting—n-a-a-a-ay, consecrating—these new additions to allegedly “progressive” advancements, and my ennui increases.
-I read a lot of posts, articles, and comments saying IT can all be controlled and will be the biggest boon to humanity that ever could be.
-They dismiss with imperious disdain those who aren’t “in the club,” who don’t “get it,” and dare to even suggest looking behind the curtain, to question, or simply advise caution.
-They often want you to see they have special initials after their name, displaying them as a badge of having not just mere expertise but rather gnostic knowledge.
+I read many posts, articles, and comments saying IT can all be controlled and will be the biggest boon to humanity that ever could be.
+They dismiss with imperious disdain those who aren’t “in the club,” who don’t “get it,” and dare to even suggest looking behind the curtain, questioning, or advising caution.
+They often want you to see they have special initials after their name, displaying them as a badge of having unquestioned expertise and gnostic knowledge.

 What I see is so many, being so specialized, that they can’t perceive the possibility of their myopic tunnel vision and kool-aid naiveté.
-They are certainly free to exercise their right to be a cheerleader (or snake-oil pitchman).
+They can exercise their right to be cheerleaders (or snake-oil pitchmen).
 If they want to be wide-eyed, unflinching optimists, all-in on all this, so be it.
-But their delusions will not absolve them from responsibility for their failure to anticipate, see, see but unheed, or otherwise confront consequences, intended or not.
+But their delusions will not absolve them from responsibility for their failure to anticipate, see, unheed, or otherwise confront consequences, intended or not.

 And they are coming.
 Actually, they are here.

-I have always subscribed to the idea that just because something can be done does not, and should not, mean it should or must be done; examples just of unintended consequences alone abound.
-But I will admit that once the genie is out of the bottle, a debate is pointless.
+I have always subscribed to the idea that just because something can be done does not, and should not, mean it should or must be done; examples of unintended consequences alone abound.
+But I will admit that a debate is pointless once the genie is out of the bottle.

 I’m an old goat now, cantankerous, tough, and sinewy.
-Been around the block.
-Been places, done things, seen things.
+I've been around the block, been places, done things, and seen things.
 With age comes experience, and with experience comes wisdom.
 I have learned that it’s wise to evaluate things new and unknown to me and occasionally revisit things thought to be “settled” or have been static for some time, evaluating using my Shopping Site Principle.™ You may practice a form of it yourself and not even recognize that you do.

 Mine goes something like this: